11 June, 2026

 CPB Contractors

 As a key component of CIMIC Group, CPB Contractors specializes in major infrastructure and building projects, specifically those involving complex transportation, tunneling, water management, or renewable energy.
-CPB traces its origins back to 1927, with large-scale railway and tunneling projects in the 1940s and 1950s helping to solidify the company’s reputation for technical expertise and project management.
+CPB traces its origins back to 1927, with large-scale railway and tunneling projects in the 1940s and 1950s helping to solidify the company’s reputation for technical expertise and project management in construction.

-Recent projects completed by CPB include the 420-Megawatt Macarthur Wind Farm in Victoria, and the Royal Prince Alfred Hospital Redevelopment in New South Wales.
-Ongoing projects include a massive Wind Fences project in western Australia that mitigates the impact of excavation on the environment.
-New projects emphasize sustainability principles that extend to clients and local ecosystems, and community-based initiatives that add long-term economic and social value.
+Recent projects completed by CPB include the new Notre Dame College in Queensland, the Metro Railway Tunnel in Melbourne, and the 420-Megawatt Macarthur Wind Farm in Victoria.
+Ongoing projects include the CopperString 2032 high-voltage transmission network in Queensland, designed to improve energy transmission, cost, and safety.
+These new projects emphasize sustainability principles that extend to clients and local ecosystems, and community-based initiatives that add long-term economic and social value.

 Multiplex

-As one of the largest construction companies in Australia, Multiplex has delivered over 1,100 iconic projects around the world, with a combined value exceeding USD 100 billion (AUD 153 billion).
-Founded in Australia in 1962, Multiplex also maintains offices in the Middle East, UK, and Canada.
+As one of the biggest construction companies in Australia, Multiplex has delivered over 1,150 iconic projects around the world, with a combined value exceeding USD 130 billion (AUD 182 billion).
+Since establishing their company headquarters in Sydney in 1962, Multiplex has opened offices in the Middle East, UK, and Canada.

 Past projects span the commercial, residential, health, and education sectors, with a focus on sustainability and high quality.
-Recent accomplishments include the 26,000m2 NEXTDC hyperscale data center in Sydney, and the OmnioBio Research and Innovation Park in southwestern Ontario.
+Recent accomplishments include the 12-story, 180,000m2 Footscray Hospital in Victoria, and the OmnioBio Research and Innovation Park in southwestern Ontario.
 Both projects showcase an ability to complete large and complex industrial facilities while adhering to strict budgets and timelines.

-Multiplex currently employs over 2,600 people around the world who help them develop the innovative construction techniques the company is known for.
-Multiplex is also dedicated to maintaining a culture of collaboration and trust with their industry partners.
+Multiplex currently employs approximately 3,600 people around the world who help them develop the innovative construction techniques the company is known for.
+Multiplex is also dedicated to maintaining a culture of construction project collaboration and trust with their industry partners.

 Hutchinson Builders

-Established in 1912, Hutchinson Builders is Australia’s largest privately owned construction company.
+Established in 1912, Hutchinson Builders is country’s largest privately owned construction company.
 Also known as “Hutchies,” the company was founded in Sydney by John “Jack” Hutchinson, a native of England with a passion for hard work, family, and challenging construction projects.
-In 2024, the company boasts over USD 2 billion (AUD 3 billion) in annual revenue, with more than 1,700 dedicated employees.
+The company currently boasts over USD 2.4 billion (AUD 3.3 billion) in annual revenue, with more than 1,900 dedicated employees.

-Hutchinson Builders established their reputation through commercial building and healthcare facility contracts spanning over a century.
-This trend has continued into the present day, with projects such as the Star Gold Coast Tower on Broadbeach Island and Cobar Health Service in New South Wales providing evidence of unmatched building expertise in the medical arena.
+Hutchinson Builders established their reputation through commercial, healthcare, and educational contracts spanning over a century.
+This trend has continued into the present day, with projects such as the Fortitude Valley State College in Queensland and Cobar Health Service in New South Wales, evincing unmatched building expertise and project execution.

-Like many other public and private construction businesses in Australia, Hutchies has adopted a set of sustainable values that benefit both the environment and the community.
-This included the formation of Hutchinson Honey Bees, a unique initiative dedicated to promoting the establishment of urban bee hives on a national scale.
+Like many other public and local private construction businesses, Hutchies has adopted a set of sustainable values that benefit both the environment and the community.
+This includes the formation of Hutchinson Honey Bees, a unique initiative dedicated to promoting the establishment of urban bee hives on a national scale.

 Mirvac Construction

-The company has made their mark primarily through the development of master-planned communities, including the Cobbitty development in Southwest Sydney and the stunning Albertine complex in Victoria.
-Mirvac has also overseen the development of renowned retail developments throughout Australia, including Broadway Sydney and Birkenhead Brand Outlet.
+The company has made its mark primarily through the development of master-planned communities, including the 300-unit Riverlands development near downtown Sydney and the stunning Albertine complex in Victoria.
+Mirvac has also overseen the development of renowned retail developments throughout the country, including Broadway Sydney and Birkenhead Brand Outlet.

-The team of over 450 highly skilled workers at Mirvac Construction enjoy a culture that emphasizes environmental health and safety, social equality, and environmental sustainability, with multi-faceted goals and targets aimed at reducing carbon emissions and waste.
+The team of over 1,600 dedicated workers at Mirvac enjoy a culture that emphasizes environmental health and safety, social equality, and environmental sustainability.
+The company reached their ambitious net positive carbon (scope 1 and 2) goal in fiscal year 2022.

 UGL Limited

 The company was founded by Alfred Goninan in 1899 to support the local coal wagon industry.
 After playing a key role in Australia’s public transport industry for over a century, the current company name, United Group Limited (UGL) was adopted in 2012.
-Under this banner, noteworthy projects have included Auckland One Rail in New Zealand and the design and construction of the Dugald River Solar Farm in Queensland.
+Under this banner, noteworthy projects have included Canberra Light Rail and the design and construction of numerous renewable energy facilities, including the 88-megawatt Dugald River Solar Farm in Queensland.

-A healthy pipeline of new and challenging engineering projects keeps over 9,000 UGL employees, in six locations (five in Australia and one in New Zealand), occupied and engaged.
+A healthy pipeline of new and challenging engineering projects keeps over 9,000 UGL employees, in six locations, occupied and engaged.

 Final Thoughts

-As you learned throughout this post, the construction industry in Australia is led by some major companies with decades and, in some cases, centuries of experience developing infrastructure for Australian communities.
-Technology is the fuel that powers that success, offering these organizations the necessary tools to streamline their operations and go the extra mile.
+The construction industry in Australia is led by some impressive firms with decades or, in some cases, centuries of experience developing infrastructure for local communities.
+Technology is the fuel that powers that success, providing these organizations with the necessary tools to streamline operations and go the extra mile.

 RIB CostX ▷ The Best Takeoff & Estimating Software